mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 }
 ```

 If you happen to have an array that you need to iterate through, then you can set your counter to loop through the indices of your array.
-Just remember that the indices of arrays are zero-based,and therefore, you need to remember to loop from index=0 to the length of the array minus 1, or else you will get an out-of-bound error.
+Just remember that the indices of arrays are zero-based, and therefore, you need to remember to loop from index=0 to the length of the array minus 1, or else you will get an out-of-bounds error.

 ```C#
 string alphabet = "ABCDEFGHIJKLMNOPQRSTUVWXYZ";